ti-cortex-m4/demo-java-reactive-streams-old/code.md

 ### Synchronous publisher and subscriber

-The following code example demonstrates a synchronous _cold_ Producer that sends a finite sequence of items from a given Iterator.
+The following code example demonstrates a synchronous _cold_ Publisher that sends a finite sequence of items from a given Iterator.

-The following code sample demonstrates a synchronous Consumer that _pulls_ items one by one and logs received events.
+The following code sample demonstrates a synchronous Subscriber that _pulls_ items one by one and logs received events.
 The comments show which code fragments are responsible for implementing which rules of the Reactive Streams specification.
-This synchronous consumer executes its methods onSubscribe, onNext, onError, onComplete in a Producer’s thread.
-The GitHub repository also has blackbox and whitebox unit tests to verify that this consumer meets the specification using its TCK.
+This synchronous Subscriber executes its methods onSubscribe, onNext, onError, onComplete in a Publisher’s thread.
+The GitHub repository also has blackbox and whitebox unit tests to verify that this Subscriber meets the specification using its TCK.

 ```